malain96/PlsFixYourServers/README.md

 This Bot will check the ping of the server at a defined interval and send a tweet to Discord every time it's to high in your opinion.

+/!\ This project's goal is not to spam Discord but to experiment with both Discord and Twitter development tools.

 ## Pre-requisites